 If you’re a fan of the supernatural, then Sydney is the right place for you.
 Packed with abandoned jails, creepy botanic gardens, haunted pubs, and islands trapped in an actual paranormal vortex, there’s no shortage of sites to explore and tours to get around if you’re into getting absolutely spooked.

-Get ready to hold your loved ones tight, here are five of Sydney’s best ghost tours.
+Get ready to hold your loved ones tight, here are the scariest ghost tours in Sydney right now.

 Inside the Royal Botanic Garden, there’s a haunted tour you need to try if you’re well and truly keen on being scared out of your wits.
 Now open after hours, Garden Gates is bringing to life its shadowy tree-lined paths, gloomy ponds, and eerie grottos in a series of twilight tours not for the faint-hearted.
 You’ll be taken around the grounds and get to hear creepy stories of the Garden’s past and yes, bringing your own torch is an absolute must.
 More info is here.